-In order to become permanently settled in the UK, a settled status application must be submitted to the Home Office.
+To apply for a settlement visa, you must submit a settled status application to the Home Office.
 This currently costs £2,389 per person.
 For each additional person you apply on behalf of, you will need to pay an additional £50.

 The fast-track and super priority application services cost an additional £500 and £800 respectively.

 The current cost of obtaining a Biometric Residence Permit (BRP) is £19.20.

 It is important not to confuse Indefinite Leave to Remain with further leave to remain.
 The latter is the term given to a temporary extension of an existing visa.
 For example, if a Tier 2 Visa holder’s leave to remain ran out, they could apply for further leave to remain.

 It is important to note that Visitor Visas cannot be extended beyond their original six-month timeframe.
 However, there are circumstances in which an individual can switch on to a different visa type.